nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

 There's also `foldr`.
 Each of these functions just take a list, and they iterate from either the left side or the right side.
 They let you build up a single value, ultimately returning just that value in the end.

 We're going to add our anonymous function at the end of `findPerson` by putting in our paran and our back tick.
-The arguments to this function this time are going to be `peep`, the person we're iterating over, and `memo`.
-Memo is going to be a value that we start with when we begin iterating through the list.
+The arguments to this function this time are going to be `peep`, the person we're iterating over, and `memo`. `memo` is going to be a value that we start with when we begin iterating through the list.

 ```javascripts
 findPerson : String -> List Person -> Maybe Person